 State accident insurance pays benefits only to the people it insures.
 It covers accidents at work, accidents on the way directly to and from work and the consequences of occupational diseases, i.e. diseases contracted thanks to the exercise of one's trade or profession.

-The following people have compulsory cover from the state accident insurance scheme:
+In particular, the following people have compulsory cover from the state accident insurance scheme:

 The employer pays the accident insurance contributions for manual and office workers and trainees.
-Benefits for children in nurseries, pupils and students are tax-financed.
+Benefits including for children in nurseries, pupils and students are tax-financed.

 The self-employed can voluntarily take out insurance against the consequences of accidents at work through professional associations who provide insurance (Berufsgenossenschaft).
 They must pay the contributions themselves.